mkazachkov/RecipeBook/README.md

 * **Remove a recipe from favorites.** If you no longer want to keep a recipe at your favorites list you can toggle :star: button at the top bar on the recipe screen to remove it from the list.

 # Frameworks and External APIs
+This is a
 Search results list is fulfilled with the recipes from [Spoonacular Food API](https://spoonacular.com/food-api).
 Favorites list is persisted on the device using Core Data.

+# Installation
+The app is not intended to use as a library, so clone, build and run normally using Xcode 11 and Swift 5 :-)